Public Libraries of Connecticut

 The Library was dedicated in 1892, but sat there, unoccupied, for four more years until operating expenses were appropriated.

-The current iteration is the Berlin-Peck Memorial Library, public since 1986.
+The current service provider for Berlin is the Berlin-Peck Memorial Library, public since 1986.

 Card publisher unknown.
 It predates 1907.

 Built between 1893-1896.
 Its architect was Solon S. Beman, who seemed quite fond of neoclassical trimmings.
 As he came from Chicago, perhaps the Columbian Exposition was an influence.

 I tried to figure out the signature on this card sent in 1906.
 It says:

 Originally, I thought this was a Carnegie library.
 The North Branch and East Branch are, however.

 This was built in 1925, and renovated in 1967.
 It is still in use: the branches are not.